 The emphasis at NBW is on practice.
 If you are a newcomer we only ask that you follow our programme from the beginning, whatever your past experience.
 There are no fees for anything but donations are accepted from those who can afford it.
 Here is the learning process:

 1 Beginners' and Newcomers' Class This is the gateway to all NBW activities and events.
-It is a 2 to 3 hour class held every four to six weeks in Guildford or Woking, Surrey, UK.
+It is a 2 to 3 hour class held every four to six weeks in Woking, Surrey, UK.
 Designed both for those who are new to meditation, and those who have meditated before but would benefit from orientation in the distinctive NBW approach.
 It is recommended that all newcomers to NBW attend this Class before attending the Weekly Community Sessions.
 The Class isupported by NBW's free booklet 'Starting Meditation Practice'.

 2 Weekly Community Meditation

 Those who have completed the Beginners' Class will transfer to the Community Sessions.
 These are the weekly backbone of NBW's meditational practice, in Guildford on Sunday mornings, Woking on Wednesday evenings and Walton-on-Thames on Tuesday evenings (fortnightly).
 It consists of sitting and walking meditation, followed by teaching and disussion.
 Everyone who has taken the Beginners' & Newcomers' Class is welcome to attend this whatever their previous experience of meditation.
 At this level there is also a monthly Family Session for children and their parents and/or guardians.
 The teaching follows the Eightfold Noble Path and is repeated in a cycle.